KarlCrof/FiniteStateMachine/README.md

 Typically, this is just displaying the current state's screen / animation.
 * The __START__ and __LOAD__ states are progressed by pressing the start button.
 * The __RUNNING__ state toggles with the __PAUSED__ state by pressing the pause button.
-* The game engine runs in one state (see above right), and the pause state is a "pause" text overlay over the current game frame / loop.
+* The game engine runs in one state (see above right), and the pause state is a "pause" text overlay over the current game frame.
 * The __RUNNING__ state transitions to either the __SUCCESS__ or __GAMEOVER__ state, depending on the outcome of the game.
 * Pressing start in either of these states transitions back to the __START__ state.